Jeevesh8/GHI-prediction/README.md

   --gamma_list 0.1 0.5 0.9 0.5
 ```

-You can also specify 1 element list if we want to train entire model to predict one value only.
+You can also specify 1 element list if you want to train entire model to predict one side of interval only.

 ## Inference
 The script Infer.py can be run in three ways :-